Double Glazing Quotes

 • A warmer home: The average home loses 18% of its heat through windows, but secondary glazing can reduce this heat loss by providing an extra insulation layer.
 A second pane of glass helps lock in warmth and reduce outside drafts, keeping your home cozy.

-• Lower energy bills: Better heat retention means less energy is needed to keep the home warm so energy bills will be lower.
-High-quality secondary glazing can reduce your energy bills as much as double glazing, which can cut up to £195 off bills annually.
+• Lower energy bills: Better heat retention means less energy is needed to keep the home warm, resulting in lower energy bills.
+High-quality secondary glazing can reduce energy bills as much as double glazing, cutting up to 20% off bills annually.

 • Noise reduction: Secondary glazing is highly effective at keeping noise out, reducing noise pollution by around 45 decibels (dBA) compared to 18-25 dBA for single glazing.
 That’s about a 50% reduction in noise levels.
 The gap between the panes is also wider (100–200 mm) than in double glazing (16 mm), making it better at reducing outside noise.

-• Extra security: The additional pane of glass makes windows harder to break.
+• Extra security: The additional pane of glass makes windows more challenging to break.
 Secondary window panes are also almost impossible to open from the outside, enhancing your home’s security.

-• Easy installation: Installing secondary glazing is much simpler than double glazing since it doesn’t require replacing the entire window.
+• Easy installation: Installing secondary glazing is much more straightforward than double glazing since it doesn’t require replacing the entire window.
 Some types, such as magnetic secondary glazing, can even be a DIY project.

 • No condensation: Secondary glazing doesn’t typically cause condensation and can even help reduce it.
 Retaining more heat in the primary window panes prevents them from getting colder than the air inside the room.

-• It only takes a day to install: It should take about one day to fit secondary glazing onto all the windows of a standard three-bedroom house.
-The exact time will depend on the size and number of windows – the more windows you have, the longer it will take – and the type of secondary glazing being installed.
+• It only takes a day to install: Fitting secondary glazing onto all the windows of a standard three-bedroom house should take about one day.
+The exact time will depend on the size and number of windows—the more windows you have, the longer it will take—and the type of secondary glazing being installed.

 Secondary glazing is also an excellent option for homeowners in listed buildings or conservation areas, where changes to the property’s appearance aren’t allowed.
 Since secondary glazing is installed on the inside of windows, the original windows don’t need to be replaced, and the external look of the building remains unchanged.